Deseteral/lebkuchen-fm/README.md

 - `YOUTUBE_API_KEY` - YouTube Data API token
 - `SLACK_CHANNEL_ID` - ID of Slack's channel on which the application will respond (required if you use `/commands/slack` endpoint)
 - `COMMAND_PROMPT` - command prompt (optional, defaults to `/fm`)

+#### Development
+Running `npm run dev` builds your code and runs the application.
+You have to setup MongoDB and environmental variables as described in [#Development](#Development) section of this document to have fully functioning application.

 #### Event stream
 This service communicates with clients mostly using event stream implemented on WebSockets.
 For possible events check out [event data models](packages/service/src/event-stream/events.ts).